LycheeOrg/LycheeOrg.github.io/docs/configuration.md

 ### Database options

 Lychee supports MySQL/MariaDB, SQLite, PostgreSQL and Microsoft SQL Server as database backends.
-It's configuration is managed using the `DB_` variables.
+Its configuration is managed using the `DB_` variables.

 #### `DATABASE_URL`